KAR Capital Growth Series

 Start date as fund Portfolio Manager: 2020

-Chris Armbruster is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management with primary research responsibilities for the large-capitalization consumer discretionary, health care, and technology sectors.
+Chris Armbruster is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management, an investment management affiliate of Virtus Investment Partners, where he has primary research responsibilities for the large-capitalization consumer discretionary, health care, and technology sectors.

 Prior to joining Kayne Anderson Rudnick in 2013, Mr. Armbruster worked at B. Riley & Co. as an associate analyst covering special situations, and at Al Frank Asset Management as a vice president in equity research.
 He has approximately 14 years of equity research experience.